How The CDC's Reluctance To Use The 'F-Word' — Firearms — Hinders Suicide Prevention

 Consider the edits made to one internal document prepared to help guide CDC staff in responding to questions about suicide.

-The original answer included the words, "restricting access to lethal means among those at risk for suicide has been proven effective for preventing suicide."
+The original answer included the words "restricting access to lethal means among those at risk for suicide has been proven effective for preventing suicide."

 One passage got edited to remove any reference to "restricting access."
 Instead, the revised answer focused on "safe storage," saying, "safe storage practices can help reduce the risk for suicide by separating vulnerable populations from easy access to lethal means."

-In a teleconference that the CDC held with reporters in June 2018, when the CDC released a report on rising suicide rates, the CDC's Principal Deputy Director Anne Schuchat said that "one of our recommendations is assuring safe storage of medications and firearms as one of the approaches to prevention.
+In a teleconference that the CDC held with reporters in June 2018, when the CDC released a report on rising suicide rates, CDC Principal Deputy Director Anne Schuchat said that "one of our recommendations is assuring safe storage of medications and firearms as one of the approaches to prevention.
 Very important to — you know, have safe storage."

 Research does show that locking up guns and ammunition can prevent suicidal adolescents from being able to access their parents' guns.